ENG517/Procedure/wraya/p-typewriter-replace-ribbon.md

-# How To Change a Typewriter Ribbon
+# How To Change a Manual Typewriter Ink Ribbon

 <!-- See my notes in the loading paper and apply/consider herein. -->

 So, you've been writing on your typewriter for a while and your text is starting to look a bit see-through.
 Luckily, there's a simple fix for that!
-Read on to learn how to replace a typewriter ribbon and eliminate those obnoxiously transparent letters.
+Read on to learn how to **replace a typewriter ribbon** and eliminate those obnoxious transparent letters.

+>Note: The images used in this tutorial are for a Brother typewriter.
+Different typewriters, such as Smith Corona models, may have less complex spool mechanisms, and may not include a spring-loaded arm or spool shaft pin.

 ## Materials

 Not much is required to successfully change your typewriters ink ribbon.
 All you need is:
- 1. A Typewriter
+ 1. A Manual Typewriter, 1940's or newer.
- 2. A New Ink Ribbon
+ 2. A New Ink Ribbon.
      > Note: Most typewriters are compatible with universal ribbons.
 However, it is important to research your typewriter model to ensure a specific ribbon size, spool size, or cassette type is not required.
-This is particularly important for older models and electric typewriters.
- 3. Gloves (optional)
+ 3. **Optional -** Gloves.
      - Typewriter ribbons are fully saturated in ink, so handling them can get quite messy.
 If you prefer to remain ink-stain free, nitrile, latex, or plastic gloves are recommended.
- 4. Paper Towels/Cleaning Cloth (optional)
+ 4. **Optional -** Paper Towels/Cleaning Cloth.
      - Although optional, having something to wipe down excess ink from the work surface and the typewriters interior can be helpful to make this simple task go smoothly!

->Note: The images used in this tutorial are for a Brother typewriter.
-Different typewriters, such as Smith Corona models, may have less complex spool mechanisms, and may not include a spring-loaded arm or spool shaft pin.

 ## Preparation